MaxWdeMon/MacOSTestWebApp/README.md

 # MacOSTestWebApp
-Setup and run a website with a database with some 100 lines of code.
+These 100 lines of code get you a website with server-side scripting and database capabilities.

 # Prerequisites on MacOS
 __None__